anitab-org/documentation/ways-to-contribute.md

 - Organize or help organize events for our community (e.g.: design team organized introduction to Figma tool session);
 - Share on social media about our work and or your contributions to us (feel free to use #AnitaBOpenSource hashtag)
-- Welcome newcomers in our community;
+- Welcome newcomers to our community;
 - Help and encourage our members to contribute;
 - Engage and answer questions on our Zulip community or GitHub issues and pull requests.
 Learn more about our zulip here at [zulip.md](/zulip.md);
 - Promote `Status: Available` and `First Timers Only` issues to our community members;